 Mary Berardi for The Historical Society of Moorestown

 Maier’s one man show JUST FOR THE RECORD launched in 2016, honoring the centennial of three of Eldridge Reeves Johnson’s iconic buildings on the Camden waterfront.

 Christopher’s original derby-hatted Eldridge Johnson character is even featured in a charming new children’s book Aunt Cora’s Wart, An Historical Faerie Tale: Nipper Fest! written and illustrated by Mary Groce, available on Amazon.com.

-Postscript: “Several years ago, one of my former art history students learned via FB that I was composing a comedy rap with Nipper in mind, to use in my first “Victrola History & Entertainment Booth”.
+Postscript: “Several years ago, my former art history student learned via FB that I was composing a comedy rap with Nipper in mind, to use in my first “Victrola History & Entertainment Booth”.
 She immediately searched for, located, and mailed to me a favorite stuffed animal from her childhood, for safekeeping at The Victor.
-This little pup, a mere 50 years old, began public life at our spring festival CamdenNightGardens – CONNECT THE LOTS .
+This playful pup, a mere 50 years old, began public life at our spring festival CamdenNightGardens – CONNECT THE LOTS .
 Nipper is in good hands, Carol!”

 Christopher Andrew Maier 2019